Applehand/jackbox-games-clone/README.md

 ```
 ### 3. Set Up the Frontend

-Make sure Node is installed and run this to serve the frontend:
+Make sure Node is installed and run this to serve the frontend to your browser:
 ```
 cd frontend
 npx serve
 ```
 ### 4. Set Up the Game Engine (Godot)

-Make sure you have Godot installed and do this to edit and run the Game:
+Make sure you have Godot installed.
+To edit and run the Game, do:
 - Open Godot Launcher
 - Click on "Import"
 - Select the project.godot file.